ovrocaltech/ovro-alert/README.md

 - Notify on slack
 - Automatically trigger voltage buffer dump at OVRO-LWA

+### DSA-110

+DSA-110 discovers FRBs and provides rapid triggers to Swift/BAT and (optionally) repointing for XRT.
+Alerts received by GUANO.
+First implementation done for [realfast](https://github.com/realfastvla/realfast/blob/main/realfast/util.py#L98) and now working at DSA-110

+We need a way to send DSA-110 discovery alerts to OVRO-LWA.
+This could be done via `relay_api.py`.

 ### GCN

 Swift, Fermi, and other all-sky, high-energy transient search systems distribute alerts publicly with low latency.
 Short GRBs are caused by binary NS mergers, which may be detectable as prompt fast radio emission.
 We need a way to receive events and filter for short GRBs to: